bitlap/intellij-sbt-dependency-analyzer/README.md

 To use this plugin, it is necessary to ensure that the following preparations are in place:

 - In the `project/plugins.sbt` file, there is a statement `addDependencyTreePlugin`.
 If not, please add it.
 - The plugin needs to execute `organization` to obtain the current module `organization`.
-For multi-module projects, the default is to take the last result of the `organization` command as the `groupId`.
-Therefore, the root module must have set `organization`.
+  - The default is to take the last result of the `organization` command as the `groupId`.
+Therefore, the module must have set `organization`.
+  - For multi-module projects, if root module doesn't use `aggregate` to manage sub modules, then each module must be configured with `organization` in order to correctly analyze the dependencies between modules.
+  - To verify if `organization` is correctly configured and you can execute `module/organization` in the sbt shell.
+By default, unconfigured organization is module name.

 **NOTE:** **If both the Gradle and SBT plugins are enabled in the environment, two analysis buttons will appear.
 Please try the latter one.
 (Generally speaking)**